 Where an e-safety incident is reported to DBC this matter will be dealt with very seriously.
 DBC Training will act immediately to prevent, as far as reasonably possible, any harm or further harm occurring.
-If a learner wishes to report an incident, they can do so to their tutor or assessor or the Designated Safeguarding Lead.
-Where a member of staff wishes to report an incident, they must contact their line manager as soon as possible.
+If a learner wishes to report an incident, they can do so to their tutor or assessor or the Safeguarding & Prevent Manager as DDSL in the first instance.
+Where a member of staff becomes aware of an incident, they must report this in line with DBC's Safeguarding procedures by contacting their CSO/Line Manager or the Safeguarding & Prevent Manager as DDSL as soon as possible.
 Following any incident, DBC will review what has happened and decide on the most appropriate and proportionate course of action.
 Sanctions may be put in place; external agencies may be involved or the matter may be resolved internally depending on the seriousness of the incident.
 The chart in appendix B lists behaviours and their consequences.
 Serious incidents will be dealt with by senior management, in consultation with appropriate external agencies.